LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/use-cases.md

 layout: newAgentWorkspace
 ---

-The new manager workspace was designed to increase managers’ impact on their agents and overall shift performance.
+The new Manager Workspace was designed to increase managers’ impact on their agents and overall shift performance.
 It provides a centralized location within the Conversational Cloud to give you the visibility and actionable insights needed to achieve your KPIs.

-The manager workspace gives you the ability to assess the shift status at a higher level and identify queue health issues at a glance.
+The Manager Workspace gives you the ability to assess the shift status at a higher level and identify queue health issues at a glance.
 Additional details per agent and per conversation allow for further analysis and tracking.

-Here are some examples of how you can use the data and tools available in the new manager workspace to improve your messaging operations:
+Here are some examples of how you can use the data and tools available in the new Manager Workspace to improve your messaging operations:

 ## 1. Understand and take action on spikes in queue length